fcy/fancy-ios/README.markdown

 ### FCRangeSlider (UIControl)

 A variation of UISlider specialized to select a range of values.
-In other words it's a slider with two thumbs, the values between them are the range selected.
+In other words it's a slider with two thumbs/trackers, the values between them are the range selected.

 General Utilities
 -----------------